Ronasian/social_network_API-RS/README.md

 ```

 ## Usage
-Users must access the application file directory in the terminal and use 'node index.js' to initiate the program.
+Users must access the application file directory in the terminal, install nodes using 'npm i', then use 'node server.js' to run the server.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details